cantry100/YLYRichText/README.md

 # YLYRichText

-Suitable for unity version 5.2 ~ now
+Suitable for unity version 4.6 ~ 5.1